layton-skidmore/GameGarden/README.md

 ## Getting Started

-To experience GameGarden, simply visit our deployed app on Heroku: [GameGarden App](https://gamegarden-cf8e1bb29052.herokuapp.com/)
+To experience GameGarden, simply visit our deployed app on Vercel: [GameGarden App](https://game-garden.vercel.app/)

 For an in-depth look at our planning process, user stories, wireframes, and the Entity Relationship Diagram (ERD), check out our Trello board: [GameGarden Trello Board](https://trello.com/b/7v23KAGL/project-4)